Filter blogs by:

 Shifting Dynamics

-For Disney it seems to be a particular problem.
+For Disney this seems to be a particular problem.
 This is the fourth consecutive year that the House of Mouse's networks have been off the air on a major provider.
 The company's channels were blacked out for a couple of days on the Dish Network in 2022, for 11 days in a dispute with Charter in 2023, and for 13 days with DirecTV in 2024.
 And it had a similar disagreement with YouTube TV back in 2021 that then saw a three-day blackout take place.

-disney_carriage_disputes_2021_2025_voThe problem is that power dynamics are shifting.
+disney carriage disuptes by yearThe problem is that power dynamics are shifting.
 In the original carriage disputes of the 1990s, the advantage was very much with the content owners (in this case – Disney).
 The distributors — i.e. the cable companies — needed them arguably more than the other way around, as they had many routes to market, including free-to-air.
 Viewers expected to see network TV content via their cable service, and that was that.

 Platforms as Gatekeepers

 Now, everything is different.
 Platforms have become the new gatekeepers, and it is they that have the direct relationship with the consumer.
 They own the UI, govern the billing relationship, and drive discovery and recommendations.
-Viewers no longer navigate to a channel; they open an app, - and the app owners are pushing back hard against content owner demands.
+Viewers no longer navigate to a channel; they open an app — and the app owners are pushing back hard against content owner demands.

 Business Insider reports that Google's YouTube TV has also engaged in hard-fought negotiations with Fox and NBCUniversal in the last few months.
 Unlike with Disney, however, YouTube TV reached short-term deal extensions that prevented its subscribers from losing their channels during negotiations.

 We tend to think of Disney as a major player.
-And in our industry, it is.
+And, in our industry, it is.
 It believes it has the leverage to extract more from YouTube partly because it has other routes to market in the shape of Hulu + Live TV and Fubo that are essentially the same value proposition as YouTube TV.
 And that’s not to mention its own channels, Disney+, and more.
 Disney has always been about content and still is.

-What Will Consumers Do in Future?
+What Will Consumers Do Next?

 One interesting fact that seems to be emerging from the data is that this is not souring consumers on the prospect of streaming.
 Frequent blackouts — and the campaign group American Television Alliance reckons there have been 2439 of those, taking 147,876 days of television off the air since 2010 — do not seem to erode trust in the central concept of streaming and aggregation.
 Rather, consumers pivot to another centralized platform that offers a similar service.